jonretting/geforce-driver-check/README.md

 • Run completely silent answers "yes" to all prompts, doesn't display any Nvidia GUI (no driver install progress window)

 	./geforce.sh -s
-• Run without downloading new version or removing any unused display oem*.inf packages
+• Run and only see if you need an update and exit

 	./geforce.sh -C
 • Run with Download path specified, yes to all prompts, and silent driver install (no Nvidia GUI)